VersoBit/WeatherDoge/README.md

  * Configurable drop shadows for all text
  * [Comic Neue](http://comicneue.com/)
  * Ability to force doge adjectives to appear above weather info
+ * Google Play Services-free builds
  * Open-source!

-## TODO?
- * Create a Google Play Services-free build variant to eliminate dependencies on non-FOSS code.
- * Animate doge adjectives
- * Configure the temperatures at which certain doge adjectives appear
- * Widget rendering tweaks

 ## Building &amp; Contributing
 Import the project into Android Studio and you'll be up and running in no time.
-The build process relies on a shell script.
-Building will only work as-is for Mac and Linux systems until we create a Windows variant.
-Just remove the shell script from the build process and you'll be good to go on Windows.

 Got something to add?
 Best way to get your idea in to the app is forking, coding, and submitting a pull request!